Weather and Tides

 - On the water, give your vessel plenty of room, head out to sea away from shorelines and harbour entrances, batten-down, secure hatches, stow, reef sails, don PFD's and stay in touch with coastal radio stations.

+The Australian Bureau of Meteorology provides an extensive knowledge-base of weather information on its website as well as a variety of ways to access the information depending on the equipment you have onboard you vessel.
 Even if you are planning a short day trip, studying the weather forecast and tidal conditions should precede your departure.

 Marine weather services from the Australian Bureau of Meteorology

 Marine wind warnings NSW

 Seabreeze provide seven day Australian weather forecasts and live wind reports